NAU-ACM/Artificial-Intelligence/README.md

 ###Source of project idea
    ----------------------

+Credit to @Monica Anderson

 Take a book in electronic format like a Jane Austen book from project Gutenberg.
 Take the last chapter in that book.
 Remove all the spaces.
 Now write a computer program to put all the spaces back.
 You can easily count how many it got right since you have the original text.

 1. Do it using Hidden Markov Models based on a frequency dictionary of English.